-The Town Counsel or Special Counsel appointed by Board of Selectmen shall prosecute or defend all cases and proceedings to which the Town is a party.
-S/he shall, when requested by the Selectmen, prosecute all cases for the breach or violation of the bylaws of the Town.
+The Town Counsel or Special Counsel appointed by Select Board shall prosecute or defend all cases and proceedings to which the Town is a party.
+S/he shall, when requested by the Select Board Members, prosecute all cases for the breach or violation of the bylaws of the Town.